 Companies offering 401(k) plans provide employees a tax-advantaged way to save for retirement.
 But if you lose your job or get fired, access to the funds in the 401(k) depends on the rules for your plan, valuation dates, your investments and the length of time it takes to process your paperwork.

-Every 401(k) plan has a plan document or summary plan description that specifies when you can distribute, or withdraw, funds.
+Every 401(k) plan has a plan document or summary plan description that specifies when you can distribute or withdraw funds.
 If you can't find the document, ask your plan administrator for a copy.
 Some companies actually require that you keep your money in the 401(k) until you turn 65, but this is uncommon.
 Most have a more lenient policy for distributing your funds.
-The company pays to keep your funds in the 401(k), so these rules are not done for spite.
-They have more to do with when the company values the plan and other administrative details.
+The company pays to keep your funds in the 401(k), so these rules are not done out of spite.
+They have more to do with when the company values the plan, and other administrative details.

 Valuing Your Balance